-Essentially these are the fundamentals of engineering and they will enable you to navigate successfully through the challenges you will face in your future career.
+At UCD, we place considerable emphasis on the mastery of analytical skills and the use of quantitative methods.
+Study is based on solid mathematical, scientific and engineering principles.
+Essentially, these are the fundamentals of engineering and they will enable you to navigate successfully through the challenges you will face in your future career.
 We work with industry to ensure that our programmes produce graduates who are highly skilled and trained to address the problems that organisations and society face.
-We also pride ourselves on being research intensive and our curricula engages students in a culture of academic excellence and inquiry.
+We also pride ourselves on being research intensive and our curricula engage students in a culture of academic excellence and inquiry.
 This, coupled with the fact that our lecturers are experts in their fields, makes UCD the first choice for anyone interested in engineering.

 Your First Year Experience